decsourabh/WordCount/README.md

 # WordCount
-Word Count Example using Java Code
+Word Count Example using Java Code.
+The output is sorted by the frequency of occurence of word.